-The LWHP is patterned after the program approved by your Board on December 8, 2009, for the County's JOC program and is also similar to programs underway with other local agencies.
+The LWHP is patterned after the program approved by your Board on December 8, 2009, for the County's JOC program and is also similar to programs underway with local agencies.
+Public Works is gaining experience in implementing this effort and anticipates reporting back to your Board in the near future the results of this program.